lavayon/Project081/README.md

 - MacBookPro4,1 users: Fails to boot the installer, see issue #3
 - MacBookAir1,1, MacBook3,1, MacBook4,1, XServe2,1: No GPU Acceleration which may cause minor slowdown with GPU heavy tasks.
 - iMac8,1, maybe MacBookPro4,1: Installing the AirPort 2010 update breaks ethernet and wireless.
+- MacBook3,1, Sound/Multitouch Gestures not working without the 10.4.11 update.

 ## Hackintosh